ks9701-code/org-management/README.md

 A multi-tenant backend service built with FastAPI and MongoDB that supports dynamic organization management with separate MongoDB collections per organization.

+## 🌐 Live API

+**🔗 Access the live API documentation:** [https://org-management.onrender.com/docs](https://org-management.onrender.com/docs)

+The API is deployed and ready to use!
+You can test all endpoints directly from the Swagger UI.

 ## 🏗️ Architecture Overview

 ```